-For the advertising and promotion of the Group's IKEA products, the company follows in all countries where it operates, the communication code applied by IKEA worldwide, as well as all conduct, marketing and communication codes and the market regulations that has to comply with, while also taking into consideration local needs.
-Regarding the promotion of our products, the company's policy is adapted to local consumer needs and specificities.
-For this reason, the setup of the IKEA stores varies according to their location, in order to meet local community's standards and preferences.
+For the advertising and promotion of the Group's IKEA products, the Company follows in all countries where it operates, the communication code applied by IKEA worldwide, as well as all conduct, marketing and communication codes and the market regulations that has to comply with, while also taking into consideration local needs.
+Regarding the promotion of IKEA products, the Group's policy is adapted to local consumer needs and specificities.
+For this reason, the setup of the IKEA Stores varies according to their location, in order to meet local community's standards and preferences.